100 Things Turning 100 in 2020

 The League of Women Voters

 Not only were women given the right to vote in 1920—the League of Women Voters was also founded.
 According to The People History, the league was “a non-partisan organization created in an effort to encourage women to become heavily involved in creating, discussing, and influencing public policy as a way to fully embrace and take advantage of their newly attained voting rights.”
 The League is still a functioning organization today, and it “continues to advocate for all women to participate in the political discussion and use their vote.”
 Here are more empowering stories of amazing women throughout history.

 In 1920, the Curtiss Candy Company refashioned its Kandy Kake into the Baby Ruth, and it became the best-selling confection in the five-cent confectionery category by the late 1920s.
-If you’ve got a sweet tooth, see if you can guess these candies without their wrappers.

 First commercial radio station in the United States